twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/managed.md

-# `managed`
+# `managed` [*target*...]

-List all managed entries in the destination directory in alphabetical order.
+List all managed entries in the destination directory under all *target*s in alphabetical order.
+When no *target*s are supplied, list all managed entries in the destination directory in alphabetical order.

 ## `-i`, `--include` *types*